booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/ministering-to-those-in-need-highlight-the-importance-of-serving-the-less-fortunate/2024-05-09-ministering-to-those-in-need-highlight-the-importance-of-serving-the-less-fortunate-8.md

 ---
 title: "A Leap of Faith - Tom's Stories 8"
-date: 2024-05-09
+date: "2024-05-09"
 permalink: "stories/2024/May/ministering-to-those-in-need-highlight-the-importance-of-serving-the-less-fortunate/"
-description: A young couple, Sarah and Tom, face an unexpected pregnancy, testing their carefully laid plans.
-As they navigate the challenges, their faith and love for each other guide them through this transformative journey, culminating in the birth of their daughter and a renewed sense of purpose and wonder.
+description: "A young couple, Sarah and Tom, face an unexpected pregnancy, testing their carefully laid plans.
+As they navigate the challenges, their faith and love for each other guide them through this transformative journey, culminating in the birth of their daughter and a renewed sense of purpose and wonder."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Leap of Faith